virajkulkarni14/WebDeveloperSecurityChecklist/CONTRIBUTING.md

 You'll need a [GitHub account](https://github.com/join)!

-1. Access the awesome list's GitHub page.
-For example: https://github.com/virajkulkarni14/WebDeveloperSecurityChecklist
+1. Access this list's GitHub page here: https://github.com/virajkulkarni14/WebDeveloperSecurityChecklist
 2. Click on the `CHECKLIST.md` file.
 3. Now click on the edit icon.
 4. You can start editing the text of the file in the in-browser editor.
 Make sure you follow guidelines above.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).